Willhub23/INF222-Oblig1/README.md

     * Which accounts the transfer is between.
     * The amount that is transferred.
     * The currency that is transferred _from_ and the currency transferred _to_.
-* Transfers above should lof the following information:
+* Transfers above should log the following information:
     * The minimum value before logging.
     * Which accounts the transfer is between.
     * The amount that is transferred.